 The skills that I acquired from Oratory are skills most fundamental to the human condition.
 Oratory allowed me to advocate for what I believed in, in my words.
-It gave me the ability to tell my story from the stories and experiences of others.
-I learned the importance of organization, fact checking, word economy, along with innumerable other skills that form the foundation of great writing.
-Competing in Oratory gave me a unique opportunity to venture into elements of other events.
-Storytelling, humor, drama, spontaneity, argumentation, and research are all elements that are actively applied in Oratory.
-It's an event for anyone and everyone."
+It gave me the ability to tell my story from the stories and experiences of fact checking, word economy, along with innumerable other skills that form the foundation of great writing.
+Competing in Oratory gave me a unique opportunity to venture into elements elements that are actively applied in Oratory.
+It's